Definition of Cylindrical Contact Homology in dimension three: Automatic transversality and applications

 In this subsection we summarize the parts of the proof of the automatic transversality theorem of Wendl~\cite{We} which are used later.
 Automatic transversality was originally due to Gromov~\cite{Gr} and worked out carefully by Hofer-Lizan-Sikorav \cite{HLS} for closed $J$-holomorphic curves.
 In this section $J\in \mathcal{J}(\alpha)$.

-A Reeb orbit is {\em even} (resp.\ {\em odd}) if its Conley-Zehnder index is even (resp.\ odd) (with respect to any trivialization $\tau$).
-Note that a Reeb orbit is even if and only if it is positive hyperbolic.
-Given a $J$-holomorphic curve $u$, let $\#\Gamma_0(u)$ be the number of ends that limit to an even orbit and $\#\Gamma_1(u)$ be the number of ends that limit to an odd orbit.
+A Reeb orbit is {\em even} (resp.\ {\em odd}) if its Conley-Zehnder index is even (resp.\ odd) with respect to any trivialization $\tau$. \cb Recall that the parity of the Conley-Zehnder index is independent of the choice of trivialization $\tau$.
+Note that a Reeb orbit is even if and only if it is positive hyperbolic, and an even multiple cover of a negative hyperbolic Reeb orbit is even. \cb Given a $J$-holomorphic curve $u$, let $\#\Gamma_0(u)$ be the number of ends that limit to an even orbit and $\#\Gamma_1(u)$ be the number of ends that limit to an odd orbit.